SLAPaper/a1111-sd-webui-tome/README.md

 And then follow the instruction of [tomesd Installation](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/9256)

+After successfully installed tomesd, installed this extension like other normal webui extensions (install via URL from webui or clone this repo to `extensions` folder manually)

 ## Settings

 In `Settings` tab, you'll find a section called `ToMe Settings`, there are 2 options: